This post may contain affiliate links. Please read myย disclosure policy.

-Making these ground beef bowls is as easy as cooking up some ground beef with Korean inspired flavors, and pairing it with some quickly sautéed cauliflower rice, and some chopped fresh veggies.
-Top with some gochujang sauce or other spicy sauce for an extra kick and some sesame seeds.
+Making these ground beef bowls is as easy as ever.
+Simply cook ground beef with Korean-inspired flavors, then pair it with quickly sautรฉed cauliflower rice and chopped fresh veggies.
+And to make it complete, top with some gochujang or another spicy sauce for an extra kick, along with sesame seeds.

 Korean ground beef in a pan.